AI Prior Authorization Vendors: Infinitus vs SuperDial vs Neon Health vs Coral AI

 Infinitus Systems

 Founded in 2019, headquartered in San Francisco.
-Built the first AI platform specifically designed to automate manual healthcare phone calls.
-Core insight: the payer system runs primarily on voice (an estimated 3.2 billion healthcare phone calls annually).
+Built an AI platform designed to automate manual healthcare phone calls.
 For pharma, Infinitus focuses on call-intensive hub workflows: benefit verification, PA follow-up, PBM discovery, and formulary exception requests.
-Eight of the top 10 pharma companies trust Infinitus.
-Total funding: $102.9M (Series C), led by a16z, Kleiner Perkins, GV/Google Ventures, and Coatue.
+The company announced a $51.5 million Series C in October 2024 and publicly framed its cumulative funding as above $100 million (PR Newswire).

 SuperDial